joedefen/subshop/README.md

 * synchronizing external subtitles with the audio track, and
 * removing ads from the subtitles.

-When necessary and preferred, the tools can be use manually for in-a-hurry situations and/or improving/correcting the automated decisions.

 There are some novel features that enhance the user experience including:

 * explicitly and intuitively scoring the subtitle synchronization so that the user (and tasks) know which subtitles need remediation,
+* implementing both linear and segmented linear adjustments to subtitles for best chance at synchronization.
 * caching "precious" information, like reference subtitles, so that multiple subtitle sync trials can be done quickly,

-* implementing both linear and segmented linear adjustments to subtitles for best chance at synchronization.
+When necessary and preferred, the tools can be use manually for in-a-hurry situations and/or improving/correcting the automated decisions.

+If used in a completely manual mode (or separately automated), you can omit some configuration for searches and automation, specify full video paths to subshop, remove its cached information, etc.  In that case, you simply get the download, ad removal, and synchronization features w/o optimizations and automation support.

 ## Limitations
 Current limitations of these tools are: